PhilippeBekaert/snd-hdspe/doc/controls.md

 the frequency at which to perform status polling in the driver, or 0 to disable the feature.
 If non-zero, the driver will poll for card changes in the value of volatile control elements at approximately the indicated frequency.
-A notification event is generated on any status ALSA control elements that have changed.
+A notification event is generated on any status ALSA control elements that has changed.
 If any have changed, the value of the Status Polling control element is reset to 0, notifying client applications, and effectively disabling status polling until a client application enables it again by setting a non-zero value.
 Status